International Sommelier Guild | Sommelier School

 New Trends, Developments, & StandardsThe International Sommelier Guild (ISG) brings together the resources of the top educators, industry leaders, premier restaurateurs, wine merchants, wineries and writers.
 We are a community that learns from each other and strives to pool the knowledge of the best minds to keep you on top of new trends, research, developments and standards.

 We invite you to explore the various sections of the website and experience the passion, depth, and attention to detail that the Guild brings to the Sommelier discipline.

-The International Sommelier Guild is an educational organization that brings together the resources of the top educators, industry leaders, restaurateurs, merchants, beverage alcohol producers, and writers.
+The ISG is a sommelier educational body, that offers classroom as well as online learning and is considered to be a premier educational organization.
 We belong to a community whose members learn from each other.
 We strive to pool our knowledge and our experience in order to keep students on top of new industry trends, research, developments, and standards.

 The ISG’s goal is to use the contributions of its graduates, advisers, and instructors to establish globally recognized industry standards for the sommelier profession.
 We are the only Sommelier certifying body to be licensed by the various state boards of education.

 ISG Market Developments Via Online Sommelier Courses and Live ClassesFrom its inception in 1982, the ISG has understood the hospitality industry as its primary market.
 In fact, what would later become the ISG’s Sommelier Diploma Program was created at the urging of well-traveled restaurant guests in many North American markets.
 They noted that service in the North American market lacked the professionalism that they experienced in fine restaurants when they traveled to Europe.
 The lack of professionalism was particularly apparent when it came to wine management and service.
 Locally, wine selection was small and poorly chosen.
 Proper storage was an afterthought.
 Service staff knew little about the wines they were serving.
 And proper service technique was rarely encountered.